Arnim Zola: Fictional character biography

 Arnim Zola was a Swiss biochemist during World War II who became one of the first human genetic engineers in history after finding papers and equipment used by the offshoot race of humanity known as the Deviants.
 He finds a ready home among the Nazi Party, who see his experiments as a means to ensure the existence of the Master Race.

 One of his first accomplishments is the creation of a brain pattern imprinting device, which allows a person's mental essence to be projected into a cloned brain.
 Zola uses this machine on Adolf Hitler, creating the Hate-Monger.
 Zola was later approached by Baron Strucker into taking part in the establishment of Hydra.

 The Red Skull also financed some of Zola's experiments, allowing him to create Primus, Doughboy, and Man-Fish.
 During one such experiment, Zola collects humans from the rubble of New York City after the devastation caused by Onslaught.
 Zola endows a teenager with superpowers, creating the hero known as Jolt, who is eventually stopped by the Thunderbolts.
 Zola also collected DNA samples of Captain America at the time when Red Skull's body began to age rapidly and used this template to create a new body for him.

-A copy of Zola, who had been impersonating Brian Braddock's mentor Professor Walsh, is killed by Meggan.

-During the "X-Men: Endangered Species" storyline, Arnim Zola is among the nine supervillain geniuses recruited by Beast to help him reverse the effects of "Decimation".

 In the aftermath of "Civil War", Zola joins the Red Skull in his newest attempt to kill Captain America, which succeeds.
 Afterwards, while Red Skull is busy with his plans to control America with a puppet government, Zola attempts to reverse-engineer a mysterious device given to him by Doctor Doom, as well as craft a device that will separate the Skull's consciousness from Aleksander Lukin.
 He manages to unlock the device's secrets and has a brainwashed Sharon Carter hooked up to it.
 However, she breaks off the connection as S.H.I.E.L.D. agents storm the base.
 Zola quickly transfers Red Skull out of Lukin but his body is destroyed by the Grand Director.
 Red Skull was then stuck in one of Zola's robot bodies.